 The inflorescence resembles a panicle or corymb form at the top of the stem branches, with around 5 to 20 stalked flower heads although a few plants have been known to have 100+.

 The flowers are are ligulate, that is, with rays.
+There are no disc florets.
 There can be 30 to 70 ray florets, all bisexual and fertile, with yellow rays that are 10 to 13 mm long, longer than the phyllaries and toothed at the tip.
 The open flower head is about an inch wide and is part way between being bell shaped and cylinder shape.
 Each floret has 5 stamens with yellow anthers that tightly surround the style, which is darker colored and has a 2-lobed tip.
-The outside of the head has 12 to 15 green phyllaries which are lanceolate in shape, 5 to 9 mm long, with pointed tips that are whitish, turning darker when the flower open opens.
+The outside of the head has 12 to 15 green phyllaries which are lanceolate in shape, 5 to 9 mm long, with pointed tips that are whitish, turning darker when the flower opens.
 Their bases are keeled and thickened.
 The surfaces are hairy with the hair on the inner surface being very short and fine.
 Immediately below the phyllaries are shorter spreading calyculi, usually around 12 and also hairy, as are the flower stalks which also have several small bractlets lower on the stalk.

 Seed: Fertilized flowers produce a dark reddish-brown cypselae (the seed) which has 10 ribs, is 3 to 4 mm long and narrow, tapered on both ends.
 There is a soft extensive white pappus attached for easy wind dispersion.
 Seeds do not need a dormant period for germination.
 Studies have indicated a single plant can produce over 49,000 seeds (Royer and Dickinson 1999).